-In the United Kingdom, there are three various defined benefit pension plans covering different populations.
-The largest plan, which accounts for 90% of the defined benefit obligations in the country, provides a pension, in the form of an indexed annuity based on the employee's final pensionable earnings, as well as benefits payable upon death and serious ill-health.
-This plan was closed to new members as of April 5, 2006.
-The two other plans also provide a pension in the form of an indexed annuity and are scheduled to be closed to new members as of May 1, 2013.
-New hires are ordinarily offered the opportunity to participate in a defined contribution group pension plan ("GPP"), a group life assurance plan and an income replacement scheme.
-These arrangements will also be used to meet the auto-enrollment requirements which affect Alstom in the United Kingdom from 1 May 2013.
+In the United Kingdom, there are three defined benefit pension plans covering different populations.
+The largest plan, which accounts for 90% of the defined benefit obligations in the country, provides an indexed pension annuity based on the employee's final pensionable earnings, as well as benefits payable upon death and serious ill-health.
+This plan was closed to new members in 2006.